-A real estate investment trust (REIT, pronounced “reet”) is a security that invests in real estate directly and sells much like a stock on exchanges.
-It invests through properties or mortgages and receives special tax considerations.
-As incentive to investors, REITs offer high yields and a liquid method of investing in real estate.
+A real estate investment trust (REIT, pronounced “reet”) is a security that directly invests in real estate, by buying and selling property much like stocks on exchanges.
+REITs are essentially mutual funds that invest in real estate.

-A REIT provides advantages in the form of liquidity and diversity — unlike true real estate, shares can be easily sold.
-With a portfolio of properties rather than a single piece of property, shareholders face much less financial risk.
+A REIT provides advantages in the form of liquidity and diversity; unlike with true real estate, you can easily sell shares.
+With a portfolio of properties instead of a single piece of property, shareholders face much less financial risk.

 REITs are permitted to deduct dividends paid to shareholders from their corporate taxable incomes to maintain pass-through entity status, so most REITs owe no corporate tax.
-As a result, it passes the responsibility of paying these taxes onto its shareholders.
-[Related: Retirement Strategies for Every Age]
+As a result, the REIT passes the responsibility of paying these taxes to its shareholders.

 To qualify as a REIT (as overseen by the IRS), a company must have at least 75% of its assets tied to real estate investments.
 The corporation must be structured as a business trust, and a board of directors or trustees must manage it.
 Shares must be fully transferable, and each REIT must have at least 100 shareholders.

 REIT qualification is also dependent on the company’s makeup.
 Five or fewer individuals can hold no more than 50% of its shares during the last half of each taxable year.
 At least 95% of a REIT’s gross income must come from financial investments, and at least 75% of its gross income must come from rent or mortgage interest.

 The three REIT types are equity REITs (eREITs), mortgage REITs (mREITs) and hybrid REITs.

 As of 2022, there were 225 REITs registered with the U.S. Securities and Exchange Commission (SEC).
 Most of them trade on the New York Stock Exchange.
 These REITs’ combined equity market capitalization is a whopping $1 trillion.